-iPhone, iPod touch, iPad and Android -Australian parents and guardians can easily collect and send important information to police in an attempt to locate their children if they go missing.
+iPhone, iPod touch, iPad and Android - Australian parents and guardians can easily collect and store important information about their child to send to police if their child goes missing.

 If you are involved in family law matters, the Family law kit may assist you.
 The kit contains information relating to family law matters for residents of each State and Territory in Australia and how to prevent a child from being removed from the Commonwealth of Australia.